yolken/yolken-blog/site/_posts/2023-05-29-goodbye-san-francisco.md

 #### Most of SF is perfectly nice.
 You should have just moved to a different neighborhood.

-First, I wanted to live in a dense, central area and not in a single-family-house that's 4 miles from downtown.
+First, I wanted to live in a dense, central area and not in a single family house that's 4 miles from downtown.
 Second, my neighborhood was perfectly nice when I moved in, and then got bad.
 What's to prevent that from happening to other places in the city as well?